-Several factors will impact the life expectancy of a goldfish, such as living conditions and the particular breed of goldfish.
-A healthy fish will live longer on average than an unhealthy fish.
+Several factors impact the life expectancy of a goldfish, such as living conditions and the particular breed of goldfish.
+Healthy goldfish live longer on average than unhealthy goldfish.

 The table below lists some of the most common goldfish varieties and their expected lifespan.